- Date:

 - senior secondary students only (requirement for restricted plant and machinery only)

-- assessed as competent using the Safe Use of Plant and Equipment Competency Test and the Restricted Plant and Machinery – Safe Use Competency Test
+- assessed as competent using the Safe Use of Plant and Equipment Competency Test (DOCX)(opens in a new window) and the Restricted Plant and Machinery – Safe Use Competency Test (DOCX)(opens in a new window)

 - supervised by a qualified teacher.